Biological Safety Cabinets

 Training

-Training is the responsibility of the Principal Investigator.
-Training may be accomplished in various methods and must be documented by the laboratory.
-Online training is available through CULearn.
+The principal Investigator is responsible for training, which may be accomplished using various methods and must be documented by the laboratory.
+Online training is available through Workday Learning.
 Lab supervisors should augment training with training in the lab.

 Operating in the BSC